jku-win-dke/AISA-XMI-Mapper/README.md

 Currently only the plugin "aixm_5-1-1" for AIXM 5.1.1 is realized.
 In future releases plugins for FIXM 3.0.1 SESAR and for plain UML class diagrams are planned.

-The mapper can simply be extended by adding new plugins as XQuery modules to the plugin folder and by adding them to the plugin-choice in the main module "mapper.xq".
+The mapper can simply be extended by adding new plugins as XQuery modules to the plugin folder and by adding them to the plugin-choice in the main module "mapper.xq" (variable $mappedModel).
 A new plugin may be useful, if a model to-be mapped uses stereotypes differently than AIXM 5.1.1, FIXM 3.0.1 or plain UML.
 In addition, a new plugin may also be useful, if an existing plugin needs to be adapated, e.g. different namespace or new meaning of a stereotype.
 It is recommended to also provide a documentation for each plugin in the plugin folder following the guidelines.

-The resulting RDFS/SHACL is returned to the mapper
+The resulting RDFS/SHACL is returned to the mapper.

 ## 4. RDFS/SHACL